6 Pointers and Optionals

 3

-Although you can create a pointer to an array like that, and start to walk through this array by using pointer arithmethic, in Zig, we prefer to use slices, which were presented at Section 1.6.
+Although you can create a pointer to an array like that, and start to walk through this array by using pointer arithmetic, in Zig, we prefer to use slices, which were presented at Section 1.6.

 Behind the hood, slices already are pointers, and they also come with the len property, which indicates how many elements are in the slice.
 This is good because the zig compiler can use it to check for potential buffer overflows, and other problems like that.

-Also, you don’t need to use pointer arithmethic to walk through the elements of a slice.
+Also, you don’t need to use pointer arithmetic to walk through the elements of a slice.
 You can simply use the slice[index] syntax to directly access any element you want in the slice.
 As I mentioned at Section 1.6, you can get a slice from an array by using a range selector inside brackets.
 In the example below, I’m creating a slice (sl) that covers the entire ar array.
 I can access any element of ar from this slice, and, the slice itself already is a pointer behind the hood.

 const ar = [_]i32{1,2,3,4};